MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-red-hat-enterprise-linux.md

 1. [Clean up the residual configuration](./virtual-machine-image-red-hat-enterprise-linux.md#step-3-clean-up-residual-configuration).
 1. [Create a Red Hat Enterprise VM image](./virtual-machine-image-red-hat-enterprise-linux.md#step-4-create-the-vhd-and-deploy-the-vm).

-The next sections provide detailed instructions for each step in the workflow.
+The following sections provide detailed instructions for each step in the workflow.

 ## Create VM image from Red Hat Enterprise image

+> [!IMPORTANT]
+> We recommend that you prepare a Red Hat Enterprise image if you intend to enable guest management on the VMs.

-Use Azure CLI to create a VM image on your Azure Stack HCI cluster following these steps:
+Follow these steps on your Azure Stack HCI cluster to create a VM image using the Azure CLI.

 ### Step 1: Create a Red Hat Enterprise VM

-Use the downloaded Red Hat Enterprise image to create a VM following these steps:
+Follow these steps to use the downloaded Red Hat Enterprise image to provision a VM:

 1. Use the downloaded image to create a VM with the following specifications: